 In the past, the Austin Trail of lights has been open for most of December, with several nights designated as free admission nights.
 Those nights are typically more crowded.

 College Station Christmas Lights

 Remember what I said about no snow in Texas?
 Santa’s Wonderland makes a liar out of me because it has real snow!
-Check out the calendar of events here.
+Events are happening November 12 – December 30th, 2021.